dreamcatcher-tech/network/Inbox/Generator Protocol.md

 5. Reply: `RESOLVE` sent in response to `GENERATE` with the final value as the payload, closing the generator.
 May be sent at any time during the execution.

 ## Process
 Generator is triggered by the initial `GENERATE` request.
-Each yield that occurs from that invocation will be translated into a `YIELD` action and sent back to the sender.
+Each yield that occurs from that invocation will be translated into a `YIELD` action and sent back to the sender as a new Request.
-When the generator is complete, the final value is provided as a reply to the originating `GENERATE` request.
+When the generator is complete, the final value is provided as a reply to the originating `GENERATE` request using the promise protocol.

+If the generator is invoked by a promise call, then the system will, under the hood, drain the generator and send back its return value (or error) using the promise protocol.
+This can be used by developers who want to conserve bandwidth in some scenarios and just get the end result.

+If a promise is invoked by a generator call, then it is treated under the hood as a generator that ended imediately, and the promise protocol is used to determine the return value, which may be async in nature, and may settle as an error.

 ## Assigning inputs
 We should support all aspects of generators, including assignment based on yield.